 If you are an artist who wants to exhibit with us, please Contact Us.
 Artists pay a contribution towards the cost of the private viewing and publicity, but we take no commission on any sales.

-Gare-Expo has a"Hanging Committee" which helps to select artists, whilst maintaining high standards and diversity of the work to be shown throughout the annual programme.
-We may invite an interested artist to come and present his/her portfolio to the Hanging Committee in Centre Ulysse before discussing the contract.
+Gare-Expo has a Selection Committee which helps to select artists, whilst maintaining high standards and diversity of the work to be shown throughout the annual programme.
+We may invite an interested artist to come and present his/her portfolio to the Selection Committee in Centre Ulysse before discussing the contract.